Skip to main content

 Poas Volcano National Park houses one of the more popular volcanoes in Costa Rica—a telling superlative for a country with world-famous geothermal activity.
 But with its spectacular wildlife, informative museum, and variety of hiking trails, the accolade comes as no surprise.

-Poas Volcano makes for a thrilling day-trip destination from San Jose, as tours regularly depart from the city for the volcano and often combine a visit with other popular Costa Rica activities such as white-water rafting, coffee plantation tours, or a stop at the La Paz Waterfall Gardens.
+Poas Volcano (Volcán Poás in Spanish) makes for a thrilling day-trip destination from San Jose.
+Full-day tours regularly depart from the city for the volcano and often combine a visit with other popular Costa Rica activities such as white-water rafting, touring a coffee farm, or checking out the five waterfalls and animal exhibits at the La Paz Waterfall Gardens.

-There, admire the mile-long (1.6-kilometer-long) crater home to the deep, rain-fed Botos Lagoon and dotted with smoking fumaroles—a view most will find accessible via the paved trail.
-Two slightly longer hikes offer incredible opportunities to spot wildlife like hummingbirds, wildflowers, and the elusive quetzal.
+At Poas Volcano National Park, admire the mile-long (1.6-kilometer-long) crater, dotted with smoking fumaroles and home to the deep, rain-fed Botos Lagoon.
+The lagoon is turquoise and considered one of the most acidic lagoons on earth.
+Most people find the stunning view accessible via the paved trail.
+Two slightly longer hikes offer incredible opportunities to spot colorful bird species like hummingbirds, tanagers, and the elusive quetzal.

 • Dress in layers and prepare for rain, as it can be cold and wet near the crater.